onury/invert-color/README.md

 - **`color`** : `String|Array|Object`
 Color in HEX string, RGB array or RGB object to be inverted.
 - **`bw`** : `Boolean|Object`
 Optional.
 A boolean value indicating whether the output should be amplified to black (`#000000`) or white (`#ffffff`), according to the luminance of the original color.
-When it's an object, it should be shaped like `{ black: String?, white: String? }`, where `black` and `white` are expressed as HEX strings and will be used as target amplified values.
-When any of them is missing, the default black/white will be assumed.
+You can set custom black/white values by passing an object.

 ```js